Thyraz/weather-forecast-extended/README.md

 - Click on a day in the daily list scrolls the hourly forecast to the same date.
 - Optional sunrise and sunset times embedded in the hourly forecast, using either the Home Assistant location or custom coordinates for sun calculations.
 - Configurable header chips that can display entity attributes or value-templates in the header.
+- Optional tap actions on the header temperature and condition pills.
+- Optional tap actions on each header chip.
 - Support for 12 or 24 hour time formats and localized date labels using the Home Assistant user settings.
 - UI card editor